Eagle Summit: First generation (1989–1992)

-1991: The 1.5-liter engine output increased to 92 hp due to 4 additional valves (for 12 total).
-The ES models returned to 13 in wheels and disc brakes on only the front.
-New was the 2-door Summit hatchback; both it and the sedan was available in base and ES trims.
+1991: The 1.5-liter engine output increased to 92 hp due to 4 additional valves (three per cylinder, for 12 total).
+The ES models returned to 13-inch wheels and disc brakes on only the front.
+New was the two-door Summit hatchback; both it and the sedan was available in base and ES trims.
 The manual transmission was a 4-speed on the base hatchback and a 5-speed on all others; the automatic was a 3-speed on hatchbacks and a 4-speed on sedans.
 All models featured a new front grille.

-1992: The Summit Wagon joined the line, and it was a completely different vehicle featuring a high roofline and sliding rear side door.
+1992: The larger Summit Wagon joined the line, and it was a completely different vehicle featuring a high roofline and sliding rear side door.
 This "crossover" design was actually a rebadged Mitsubishi RVR, thus not related to the Mirage-based Summits.
 The Wagon was available in DL and LX trims, as well as in a four-wheel drive (AWD) version.
 The new Summit Wagon was marketed as blending the maneuverability of a small car with the roominess of a minivan with its interior offering high seating positions and removable rear seats.
 It was designed to attract young families with seating for five.